trekawek/blog.rekawek.eu/_posts/2016-02-24-radio-adblock.md

     cor  = ifft(pre .* conj(post));
     R    = real(cor(1:2 * N));

 It looks quite scary, but most of the functions are trivial array operations.
-The heart of the cross-corellation is applying the *fast Fourier transform* on the sound sample.
+The heart of the cross-correlation is applying the *fast Fourier transform* on the sound sample.

 ## fast Fourier transform